|

 with 4-0 braided nylon.

 The dura was opened and hinged inferiorly.
-The temporal lobe and
+The

-the inferior parietal lobule were thus exposed.
-The gyri of the
+temporal lobe and the inferior parietal lobule were thus exposed.

-temporal lobe were edematous and stretched.
-In the mid portion of
+The gyri of the temporal lobe were edematous and stretched.
+In the

-of the temporal lobe.
+substance of the temporal lobe.

 The hematoma was entirely removed and there was bleeding initially